McLaren F1: Aerodynamics

-The standard McLaren F1 road car features no fixed wing to produce downforce (compare the LM and GTR editions); however, the overall design of the underbody of the McLaren F1 in addition to a rear diffuser exploits ground effect to improve downforce which is increased through the use of two electric Kevlar fans to further decrease the pressure under the car.
+The standard McLaren F1 road car features no fixed wing to produce downforce (compare to the LM and GTR editions); however, the overall design of the underbody of the McLaren F1 in addition to a rear diffuser exploits ground effect to improve downforce which is increased through the use of two electric Kevlar fans to further decrease the pressure under the car.
 A "high downforce mode" can be turned on and off by the driver.
 At the top of the vehicle, there is an air intake to direct high pressure air to the engine with a low pressure exit point at the top of the very rear.
 Under each door is a small air intake to provide cooling for the oil tank and some of the electronics.
 The airflow created by the electric fans not only increases downforce, but the airflow that is created is further exploited through design, by being directed through the engine bay to provide additional cooling for the engine and the ECU.
-At the front, there are ducts assisted by a Kevlar electric suction fan for cooling of the front brakes.
+At the front, there are ducts assisted by a Kevlar electric suction fan for cooling the front brakes.